 With consistent improvement and learning, make your programs better.

-If you are running larger group training such as boot camps then your goal should be to have your boot camps be better quality than surrounding gyms’ training (that is what I shoot for).
+If you run more considerable group training such as boot camps, then your goal should be to have your boot camps be better quality than surrounding gyms’ movement (that is what I shoot for).

-Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, and effective dynamic warm-ups as well as screen them through the basic exercises to make sure they are ready for the program.
+Have an orientation where you can teach people what you do and how they need soft tissue work, stretching, and effective dynamic warm-ups, as well as screen them through the basic exercises to ensure they are ready for the program.
 This in itself will differentiate you from the other boot camps.

 What do your programs look like?
 Do they make sense?

-As we move into the future of group training, unless you deliver great results, show expertise, and help people move and feel better as well (not hurt them), it will be difficult to stay in business as people are becoming more and more cautious and do their due diligence before picking a place to train.
+As we move into the future of group training, unless you deliver outstanding results, show expertise, and help people move and feel better as well (not hurt them), it will be challenging to stay in business as people are becoming more and more cautious and do their due diligence before picking a place to train.

 #2 – Retention and Referrals are Keys to Growing Your Business in the Short AND Long Term

-So many people are focused on getting new leads through the door and using all types of marketing “secrets” that they forget that the clients they have are the most important thing.
+Many people neglect to treat their existing customers as the most critical component of their business when they are eager to attract new clients.
 Getting the results, keeping them happy, showing them you appreciate them, and showing them there is no place like your business needs to be a top priority.

-The thing is that when you do those things not only will you retain your clients but you will also get the best referrals — and lots of them!
+When you do those things, you will not only retain your clients but also get the best referrals — and lots of them!

 END OF PART 1, watch for part 2.

-Introducing the Limited Edition Fitness Business Mix Tape Volume I. The mixtape is a culmination of over 20 years combined in the industry, broken into 10 “tracks.”
-Each track is done for you and ready to be plugged into YOUR business.
+Introducing the Limited Edition Fitness Business Mix Tape Volume I. The mix tape is a culmination of over 20 years combined in the industry, broken into 10 “tracks.”
+All of the tracks are prepared to be plugged into YOUR business.